What is eIDV (Electronic Identity Verification)?

 This article provides an in-depth understanding of eIDV, its benefits, its application, and how organizations like KYC Hub leverage it to provide seamless customer onboarding experiences.

-Electronic Identity Verification or eIDV is a digital process used to authenticate an individual’s identity.
+eIDV stands for Electronic Identity Verification is a digital process used to authenticate an individual’s identity.
 This process involves cross-validating an individual’s provided information with data from public and private databases.
 Electronic ID verification aims to ensure that the person claiming a particular identity is indeed who they claim to be.

 Electronic Identity Verification is essential to any organization’s Know Your Customer (KYC) and AML compliance procedures.
 It employs various strategies similar to manual identity verification, such as data analysis from government-issued IDs.
 Still, its digital nature allows for collecting a broader range of details and risk signals, making it a more informed and efficient approach.